thegworld/gtx-browser/docs/infra/new_builder.md

 # Setting up a new builder

 This doc describes how to set up a new builder on LUCI.
-It's focused on Chromium builders, but parts may be applicable to other projects.
+It's focused on GTx Browser builders, but parts may be applicable to other projects.

 [TOC]